kyverno/KDP/proposals/policy_status.md

 This proposal introduces new status conditions to the Kyverno Policy CRD.
 These conditions will track the following:

 - `WebhookConfigured`: Indicates whether the webhooks required for the policy are set up correctly.
 Relevant only for Admission controllers.
-- `CachePresence`: Indicates whether the policy has been successfully loaded into Kyverno's internal cache.
+- `PolicyCached`: Indicates whether the policy has been successfully loaded into Kyverno's internal cache.
 - `RBACPermissions`: Indicates whether Kyverno has the necessary RBAC permissions to enforce the policy.

 Each condition will have a status of `True` or `False`.
 If a condition's type is `NotReady` and the status is `False`, the policy will fail to apply unless explicitly configured otherwise through `validationFailureActionOverrides`.
 A condition may not be present if it's not relevant to the policy.